-It’s called a backlog—that long list of games you’ll “get to someday” but ignore in favor of re-running Hades yet again.
-Maybe yours recently swelled as a result of irresistible Black Friday or Cyber Monday deals.
-Maybe it’ll grow even more over the coming holidays.
+It’s called a backlog—that long list of games you’ll “get to someday” but ignore in favor of re-running roguelike dungeon crawler Hades yet again.
+Maybe you’re planning for your backlog to swell soon amid the bombardment of new releases.
+Maybe it tripled in size thanks to a recent Steam sale.
 Whatever the case, a gargantuan backlog can be overwhelming to the point where you don’t even want to try to tackle it, choosing instead to fall back on comfort food.

 That needn’t be the case.
 A big backlog can be a manageable beast, so long as you know how to approach it.
 The following advice should help you start off on the right foot.